Mark Rubin (musician): Bad Livers

 The "Bad Livers" were an American band from Austin, Texas, United States, whose inventive musical style defied attempts to categorize them according to existing genres, though their influences included bluegrass, folk, punk, and other musical styles.
 The original lineup, formed in 1990, included Danny Barnes on banjo, guitar and resonator guitar, Mark Rubin on upright bass and tuba, and Ralph "Trey" White III on fiddle and accordion.
-Barnes composed the majority of the group's original songs, with Erik Hokkanen and Champ Hood playing fiddle on the records.
-When White left the group at the end of 1996, he was briefly replaced by Bob Grant on mandolin and guitar.
+Barnes composed the majority of the group's original songs.
+When White quit the group in a snit at the end of 1996, he was briefly replaced by Bob Grant on mandolin and guitar.
 Barnes and Rubin then continued to perform and record as a duo until unofficially dissolving the band in 2000.
-The band has neither toured nor recorded since then, but Barnes and Rubin have played a few live shows with Grant at Pickathon 2008, Hardly Strictly Bluegrass 2009, and a private event in 2014.
-Dates are scheduled for 2020 at the John Hartford Memorial Festival and more.
+The band has neither toured nor recorded since then, but Barnes and Rubin played a few live shows with Grant in 2008, 2009, and 2014.

 The Bad Livers' music has often been cited for its influence on other groups, creating what The Austin Chronicle described as "an impressive legacy".
-The Stranger credited them with "revitalizing roots music", and, according to the San Francisco Chronicle, "The Bad Livers helped open the way for old-time and bluegrass bands of today".The Bad Livers' first album, Delusions of Banjer, was released in 1992 on Quarterstick Records and produced by Paul Leary of the Butthole Surfers.
+The Stranger credited them with "revitalizing roots music", and, according to the San Francisco Chronicle, "The Bad Livers helped open the way for old-time and bluegrass bands of today".
+The Bad Livers' first album, Delusions of Banjer, was released in 1992 on Quarterstick Records and produced by Paul Leary of the Butthole Surfers.
 The album was praised for "Barnes's strong material, as well as the group's tight musical interaction."
 The band's second album, Horses in the Mines, was produced by Barnes and released on Quarterstick in 1994.
 In his review, McLeese admired them as "a band drawing from the wellspring of tradition to create something fresh, vital and original."
 Süddeutsche Zeitung found that the record "sounded quite authentic—almost as if it had long held a place in the Library of Congress."
 The Bad Livers spent 1995 and 1996 touring and working on side projects as well as looking for a new label to release their next album.
 In 1999, Rubin was, according to Andy Langer, the band's "bassist, co-manager, and goodwill ambassador".